McDonald’s wants its new summer drinks to appear in social feeds before customers take their first sip.

 The second phase of the campaign launches in June with local creators helping push the drinks into regional conversations before a larger celebrity partnership arrives later in the summer.

-McDonald’s and H/L say an "iconic musician" will eventually join the campaign, so fans can keep their eyes peeled.
+McDonald’s and H/L say an "iconic musician" will join the campaign, so fans can keep their eyes peeled.

 @doritos ISHOWSPEED 🤝 DORITOS x RUFFLES CHEDDAR & SOUR CREAM @IShowSpeed ♬ original sound - Doritos